Oboe - sralai ស្រឡៃ

 2. Sralai pin peat ស្រឡៃពិណពាទ្យ

-Depending on the structure of the pin peat, the availability of the musicians or the wealth of the sponsor, the pin peat can play without a sralai, with a sralai touch or with the latter associated with the sralai thom.
+Depending on the structure of the pin peat, the availability of musicians, or the wealth of the patron, the pin peat ensemble may play without a sralai, with a sralai touch (soprano), or with both the sralai touch and the sralai thom (alto).

 3. Sralai jaiy